Dominated Actions in Imperfect-Information Games: Extensive-form games

-In theory, every extensive-form game can be converted to an equivalent strategic-form game; however, there is an exponential blowup in the size of the game representation, and therefore such a conversion is undesirable.
-Instead, new algorithms have been developed that operate on the extensive form representation directly.
-It turns out that the complexity of computing equilibria in extensive-form games is similar to that of strategic-form games; a Nash equilibrium can be computed in polynomial time in two-player zero-sum games (with perfect recall)~\cite{Koller94:Fast}, while the problem is hard for two-player general-sum and multiplayer games.
 One algorithm for computing an equilibrium in two-player zero-sum extensive-form games with perfect recall is based on solving a linear programming formulation~\cite{Koller94:Fast}.
 This formulation works by modeling each sequence of actions for each player as a variable, and is often called the \emph{sequence form LP} algorithm.
 Note that while the number of pure strategies is exponential in the size of the game tree, the number of action sequences is linear.
 The method uses several matrices defined as follows.
-For player 1, the matrix $\mathbf{E}$ is defined where each row corresponds to an information set (including an initial row for the ``empty'' information set), and each column corresponds to an action sequence (including an initial row for the ``empty'' action sequence).
+For player 1, the matrix $\mathbf{E}$ is defined where each row corresponds to an information set (including an initial row for the ``empty'' information set), and each column corresponds to an action sequence (including an initial column for the ``empty'' action sequence).
 In the first row of $\mathbf{E}$ the first element is 1 and all other elements are 0; subsequent rows have -1 for the entries corresponding to the action sequence leading to the root of the information set, and 1 for all actions that can be taken at the information set (and 0 otherwise).
-Thus $\mathbf{E}$ has dimension $c_1 \times d_1$, where $c_i$ is the number of information sets for player $i$ and $d_i$ is the number of action sequences for player $i$.
+Thus $\mathbf{E}$ has dimension $(c_1+1) \times (d_1+1)$, where $c_i$ is the number of information sets for player $i$ and $d_i$ is the number of action sequences for player $i$.
 Matrix $\mathbf{F}$ is defined analogously for player 2.
-The vector $\mathbf{e}$ is defined to be a column vector of length $c_1$ with 1 in the first position and 0 in other entries, and vector $\mathbf{f}$ is defined with length $c_2$ analogously.
-The matrix $\mathbf{A}$ is defined with dimension $d_1 \times d_2$ where entry $A_{ij}$ gives the expected payoff for player 1 when player 1 plays action sequence $d_1$ and player 2 plays action sequence $d_2$ (with the expectation being over possible moves of chance along the paths of play to leaf nodes).
+The vector $\mathbf{e}$ is defined to be a column vector of length $c_1+1$ with 1 in the first position and 0 in other entries, and vector $\mathbf{f}$ is defined with length $c_2+1$ analogously.
+The matrix $\mathbf{A}$ is defined with dimension $(d_1+1) \times (d_2+1)$ where entry $A_{ij}$ gives the payoff for player 1 when player 1 plays action sequence $i$ and player 2 plays action sequence $j$ multiplied by the probabilities of chance moves along the path of play.
 The matrix $\mathbf{B}$ of player 2's expected payoffs is defined analogously.
 In zero-sum games $\mathbf{B} = -\mathbf{A}.$